mat/besticon/Readme.markdown

 To listen on a different address (say localhost) use

 	$ ADDRESS=127.0.0.1 iconserver

+To enable CORS headers you need to set `CORS_ENABLED=true`.
+Optionally, you can set [additional environment variables](https://github.com/mat/besticon#configuration) which will be passed as options to the [rs/cors middleware](https://github.com/rs/cors#parameters).

+	$ CORS_ENABLED=true iconserver

 Now when you open <http://localhost:8080/icons?url=instagram.com> you should see something like
 ![Screenshot of The Favicon Finder](https://github.com/mat/besticon/raw/master/the-icon-finder.png)